Tag Archives | sandy hook shooting

 At the same time, there’s fear and trepidation among those who believe there may be truth in ancient Mayan prophecies that predict the world will end this month.
 Perhaps that’s why music critics are reminding us of a country classic by singer Merle Haggard, “If We Make It Through December.”

-This fear has spread worldwide with 100 arrests in China for people promoting apocalyptic scenarios.
-“Chinese authorities have arrested at least 101 people for spreading rumors about an impending apocalypse, the state-run news agency Xinhua reports.… Read the rest
+This fear has spread worldwide with 100 arrests in China for people promoting apocalyptic scenarios. … Read the rest

 Like most, sorrow has been the dominant emotion that I have been feeling regarding the Sandy Hook Elementary School shooting.
 Two other emotions have overcome me as well, that of anger and disgust.